Fill Out the Form and Send Us Your Presentation

 We have team of technical staff that are here to help ensure that your presentation goes smoothly, with no technical glitches that come in the way of student learning.
 In order to do this, however, we need some information from you about what you will be doing during your lecture.
 Using polling?
 Showing YouTube videos?
 Playing audio files?
 Using break out rooms?
 Expecting more than one presenter?
 This is all information that we need to know in advance of your lecture.

-→ Click to upload your presentation here
+→ Click here to fill in the form and upload your presentation

 Q: Why do I need to upload my presentation at least 4 working days in advance?